 Fisher Resident Award

-Congratulations to this year's Alexander A. Fisher Resident Award Winner, Margaret Hammond.
-She presented "Descriptive Analysis of the Microbiome in Atopic Dermatitis and Allergic Contact Dermatitis."
+Congratulations to this year's Alexander A. Fisher Resident Award Winners!

-Each year, the American Contact Dermatitis Society presents the Alexander A. Fisher Resident Award for the best oral presentation by a resident or medical student at the Scientific Session of the Annual Meeting (February 28, 2019 in Washington D.C.).
+Each year, the American Contact Dermatitis Society presents the Alexander A. Fisher Resident Award for the best oral presentation by a resident or medical student at the Scientific Session of the Annual Meeting.
 The best papers presented will receive the Alexander A. Fisher Awards in the amounts of $1,000, $300 and $100.
 Award winners are required to submit an article based on their presentation to the society’s journal Dermatitis.
-Award funds will be presented when article is submitted.
 Please note that poster presentations are not eligible for this award.

 The following criteria are used: